spirali/orco/docs/userguide/getting-started.md

 `A` depends on a computation `B`, `A` will be executed only after `B` has been completed and the result of `B` will be passed as an additional input to `A`.

-Besides the `build function`, a collection might have a `dependency function`, which receives a single configuration and returns the dependencies that must be completed before this configuration can be executed.
+Besides the `build function`, a builder might have a `dependency function`, which receives a single configuration and returns the dependencies that must be completed before this configuration can be executed.
 The build function will then receive the result value of the specified dependencies in its `inputs`